An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration

-\update{ Motivated by these limitations, we conduct a comprehensive and systematic evaluation of pre-trained model selection for OOD generalization and calibration.
+\update{ Motivated by these limitations, we conduct a comprehensive and systematic evaluation of pre-trained model selection for OOD generalization.
 We have found that pre-trained model selection is more powerful than initially thought, leading to substantial performance improvements over algorithmic enhancements (See \cref{tab:improvement}). }

+Furthermore, to gain a deeper understanding of the scaling laws observed in OOD generalization, we also evaluated the models from the perspective of \rebuttal{confidence} calibration~\citep{naeini2015obtaining,guo2017calibration,krishnan2020improving}, which aims to ensure that the estimated class probabilities are consistent with actual class probabilities.
+Calibration has been shown to have a strong connection to OOD generalization~\citep{wald2021calibration, ovadia2019can, immer2021scalable, naganuma2023necessary, yoshida2024understanding}, and it allows for a more detailed analysis by focusing on the model's confidence, which cannot be captured by accuracy alone.
+Similar to OOD generalization, research on calibration in pre-trained models has been limited to specific settings, and a generalized understanding has yet to be established.

-We evaluate pre-trained models along three dimensions: (1) pre-trained model parameter size and architecture, (2) pre-training dataset size, (3) model design and training strategy for pre-trained models.
-We assess performance on downstream tasks using two key metrics: accuracy and expected calibration error (ECE)~\citep{naeini2015obtaining} under distributional shift. \rev{ The few existing studies for this setting do not thoroughly explore all three axes above, an exploration that is important for achieving the best results from model selection and for investigating this factor. }
+We evaluate pre-trained models along three dimensions: (1) pre-trained model parameter size and architecture, (2) pre-training dataset size, (3) model design and training strategy for pre-trained models. \rebuttal{We assess performance on downstream tasks using two key metrics: accuracy and calibration errors under distributional shift.
+For calibration, we employ Expected Calibration Error (ECE)~\citep{naeini2015obtaining, nixon2019measuring}.} \rev{ The few existing studies for this setting do not thoroughly explore all three axes above, an exploration that is important for achieving the best results from model selection and for investigating this factor. }